LiamPerson/Pier-Legacy/README.md

     <li><code>sudo service apache2 restart</code></li>
 </ul>
 <strong>Apache2 hosts from /var/www/html/ on Raspbian</strong>
-<p>You will need to make sure git is installed for the above installation</p>
+<p>You will need to make sure git is installed for the above installation.
+Installed by default but just in case: <code>sudo apt install git</code></p>

 <h2>Troubleshooting</h2>
 <ul>